 b) The Participant warrants that the Competition Entry does not infringe any third-party intellectual property rights and undertakes to indemnify the Foundation for any costs and losses of any kind whatsoever arising from any third-party claim that the submitted Competition Entry infringes the rights of any third party or that a third party holds any rights to the Competition Entry.

-c) The Participant warrants that the rights to use a submitted Competition Entry has not been exclusively licensed or otherwise assigned or transferred to any third party.
+c) The Participant warrants that the rights to use a submitted Competition Entry have not been exclusively licensed or otherwise assigned or transferred to any third party.

 e) The Participant warrants that a submitted Competition Entry does not constitute plagiarism and complies with the standard for source referencing and references to other people’s work which follow from Harvard's (or any other generally accepted reference system’s) bibliographical references and source referencing standards.
 The Foundation may use online-based plagiarism checks to detect plagiarism.

-f) The Participant warrants that it is not prevented by any statues, rules, regulations, bylaws or contracts from entering into the Prize Competition.
+f) The Participant warrants that the Participant is not prevented by any statutes, rules, regulations, bylaws or contracts from entering into the Prize Competition.